 However, by chance I found that cuttings will strike if grown in a glass of water on a windowsill (this happened in late summer - not sure if timing is important or not!).
 The rooted cuttings can then be potted on into potting mix and ultimately the plant put into the garden to take the place of an ageing specimen, rather than having to buy a new one every year.
 I have never had luck striking them in normal propagating mix.
 Sage is useful in many recipes; crispy fried sage leaves are a particular favourite of mine!

 There are a couple of lovely cultivars: 'Tricolor' has green, cream and beetroot-red leaves, 'Icterina' has gold and green leaves and 'Purpurascens' has grey-green leaves that have a gorgeous purplish hue.
 In my experience, none of them are very successful in Sydney and they tend to die off fairly quickly.
+They may last longer if grown in a pot.
 They grow best in cool inland areas.